florianhartung/wasm-for-plugin-systems/work/sections/introduction.typ

 == Methodology
 To evaluate whether Wasm is a good technology for plugin systems, multiple methods are used.
-First a technology comparison between various existing plugin systems and plugin system technologies is conducted.
+First a technology comparison between various existing plugin systems and plugin system technologies is performed.
-For that a set of criteria which are required for good and versatile plugin is defined.
+For that a set of criteria to define what makes a plugin system good and versatile is defined.
 This allows to gather information about the current state of the art on plugin systems.

 Then Wasm is evaluated using the same criteria.
 These evaluation results can then be used to compare Wasm to existing plugin systems, to then decide whether Wasm can outperform other plugin system technologies in theory.

 In the end a proof of concept for a Wasm plugin system for a real text editor is developed.
-This implementation of a minimal plugin system is used to find out, if Wasm and its ecosystem are ready for use in real software projects.
+This implementation of a minimal plugin system is used to find out, if Wasm and its ecosystem are ready for use in real software projects not only in theory but also in practice.